Batchaaaaan/Power-BI-Projects/dengue-cases-analysis-and-dashboard/README.md

 ## DATA INFORMATION
 ### Data Source: https://www.kaggle.com/datasets/vincentgupo/dengue-cases-in-the-philippines
 ### About dataset
 Data set contains the recorded number of dengue cases per region of the Philippines from year 2016 to 2020.
-It can be used to find trends about the disease as well as spatiotemporal analysis that can result into data-driven solution about the trends of the desease for the past 5 years.
+It can be used to find trends about the disease as well as spatiotemporal analysis that can result into data-driven solution about the trends of the disease for the past 5 years.
 ### Feature
 | Feature | Description|
 |-|-|